 Not to mention, she's a voracious reader (finishes a book off faster than an ice cream cone!) so she'll tear through those in the first few days of our trip and then need more.

 So, I did some research on where we can find some online books & reading material for vacation and I thought I would share.
 I've included resources for the iPad, Kindle, Nook and laptop -- and also some great finds for audio books and online videos!

-Hope you find something to keep the kids happy and engaged this summer!
+Hope you find something to keep the kids happy and engaged too!

 Barnes & Noble